-All students entering the graduate program with an undergraduate degree in an area other than education must enroll in courses in general professional education (see below) as required by the Florida Department of Education in order to meet state certification requirements, and to prepare for the Florida Teacher Certification Exams (FTCE).
+All students entering the graduate program with an undergraduate degree in an area other than education must enroll in courses in general professional education (see below) as required by the Florida Department of Education in order to meet state certification requirements, and to prepare for the Florida Teacher Certification Exams (FTCE), notably the Professional Education Test and Subject Area Exam in School Psychology.
+Students are advised to take the Professional Education Test before they apply for their internship and take the Subject Area Exam in School Psychology in January during their internship.
 Unless students have proof of full teacher certification, these co-requisite education courses must be taken prior to graduation.

-Co-requisite Education classes (non-education majors)1:
+Co-requisite Education classes (non-education majors)2:

-EDG 3321/5414 Instructional Decisions and Classroom Management 3 RED 4325/5339 Subject Area in Reading 3 TSL 4324/5361C TESOL for Secondary Teachers 3
+RED 4325/5339 Subject Area in Reading 3 TSL 4324/5361C TESOL for Secondary Teachers 3